GMOD/jbrowse-jupyter/README.md

 For those using **colab notebooks and binder** (will also work in Jupyter) you can use the JBrowse dev server.
 An example of how to use the JBrowse dev server can be found below.

+> **Note**: These solutions are recommended for your development environments and not supported in production.
 ### Jupyter Server

-Jupyter Lab and Jupyter Notebook users can leverage the Jupyter server to create urls to pass to JBrowse Jupyter view configs.
+Jupyter Lab and Jupyter Notebook users can leverage the Jupyter server to create urls or paths to pass to JBrowse Jupyter view configs.

-Once you have the data within the file tree where the notebook is running, then you will be able to format the urls to pass to the API.
+Once you have the data within the file tree where the notebook is running, then you will be able to format the urls or paths to pass to the API.
+(Note: you will need to serve your entire project where the notebook is running.)

 To verify that your data is in the correct place, you can navigate to *http://your-host:your-port/tree* .
 Make sure that you use the same port and host that is used in your jupyter configuration.